ClaudioLutz/CreditROBOT/Description English/02_Inkasso.md

+Possible Questions:
+What are the advantages of using Creditreform for debt collection?
+What should I do if I receive a payment reminder from a collection agency?
+What is CrediCAP debt collection insurance?
+Are there additional fees if a payment is late?

 # Debt Collection

-## INFO FOR CREDITORS (Companies/Clients of Creditreform)
+## INFORMATION FOR CREDITORS (Companies/Clients of Creditreform)

 ---

-### Debt Collection: Fast Recovery of Claims and Securing Liquidity
+### Debt Collection: Fast Recovery of Receivables and Securing Liquidity

 - **Services**
   - Pre-legal, legal, and judicial debt collection as well as realization of loss certificates
-  - Online portal for submitting outstanding claims
+  - Online portal for submitting outstanding receivables
-  - Calculation of recovery chances via inkassorechner.ch
+  - Calculation of recovery chances via [inkassorechner.ch](https://inkassorechner.ch/)
 - **Advantages**
   - Accelerated receipt of payments
   - Minimization of defaults